cmry/cmry.github.io/_posts/2015-05-08-twitter-python.md

 ## Syntactic Sugar

 As you might know, syntactic sugar is a way to describe syntax in a programming language that makes it 'tastier to consume': easier to read, work with, or just to make things work in an alternative style.
-Now while this is predominantly used for lower-level code, it also works well to describe a certain type of wrapper.
+Now while this is predominantly used for lower-level code, it also works well to describe a  type of wrapper.
 The aim is then to simplify certain interactions, that do mostly the same as existing code, but in a more intuitive or task-specific manner (of which the latter is the case here).
 So, let's get into the design now.

 # Class __init__